-ENABLE - Select when the gateway executes the command for a mapped tag.

-- ENABLE ALL COMMANDS CONTINUOUSLY causes the gateway to execute the command every time the gateway processes the command list. - ENABLE ALL COMMANDS ON DATA CHANGE causes the gateway to execute the command only after the data changes. - DISABLED causes the gateway to ignore this command.
+Parameter Description Enable Select when the gateway executes the command.
+ENABLE ALL COMMANDS - CONTINUOUSLY causes the gateway to execute the command every time the gateway processes the command list.
+ENABLE ALL COMMANDS - ON DATA CHANGE (Write command only) causes the gateway to execute the command only if the data to be written has changed.
+DISABLED causes the gateway to ignore this command.
+The default is Enable All Commands - On Data Change .
+Tag Name This is the tag name for this IEC-61850 Data Attribute (automatically generated by the ProSoft MNET-61850 Configuration Manager).

-The default is ENABLE ALL COMMANDS - ON DATA CHANGE.
-This means that the gateway only pushes data to the PLC when the data coming from changes in the gateway's internal database.
-This keeps the network traffic at a minimum.
-See Modbus TCP/IP Client Commands Overview (page 46) for more information.

-To set multiple tags to the same Enable value, select the tags, then rightclick the selected tags and then click the value.

-TAG NAME: This is the tag name for this IEC-61850 Data Attribute (automatically generated by the ProSoft MNET-61850 Configuration Manager.
 It cannot be edited.

-MB FUNC - Select the Modbus Function code that the gateway uses.
-The default is WRITE, which will be Modbus Function code 16.
-You can set this value can to READ, which is Modbus Function code 3.
-For those tags set to Read, the gateway acts as a Modbus TCP/IP Client, and actively reads that tag from the PLC or PAC server.

-MB ADDR - This is the Modbus Address in the PLC or PAC where the gateway writes or reads the value for the tag.
+MB Func Select the Modbus Function code to be used.
+The default is WRITE , which uses Modbus Function Code 16.
+You can set this value can to READ , which is Modbus Function code 3.
+If set to Read, the gateway acts as a Modbus TCP/IP Client, and actively reads that tag from the PLC or PAC server.
+MB Addr This is the Modbus Address in the PLC or PAC where the gateway writes or reads the value for the tag.
 This parameter specifies the starting Modbus register address in the Modbus server device.
-For Schneider Electric devices, the MB Addr is automatically determined based upon the PLC WRITE START REGISTER (%MW) on the Modbus TCP/IP Device

-Configuration dialog box (see Setting Modbus TCP/IP Port Properties (page 44)).
+For Schneider Electric devices, the MB Addr is automatically determined based upon the PLC WRITE START REGISTER (%MW) on the Modbus TCP/IP Device Configuration dialog box (see Setting Modbus TCP/IP Port Properties (page 39).
 For Generic Modbus devices, you must enter the Modbus address for each tag (the default address is 1 for each mapped tag).

-POLL INTERVAL - This parameter specifies the minimum interval to wait between successive executions of a given command when the enable code has been set for continuous execution.
+Poll Interval This parameter specifies the minimum interval to wait between successive executions of a given command when the enable code has been set for continuous execution.
 The parameter is entered in 1/10th of a second.
 Therefore, if a value of 100 is entered for a command, the command executes no more frequently than every 10 seconds.
-If poll interval is 0, then the command will be sent every time it is encountered as the firmware scans through in the poll list.

-LENGTH - This is determined based upon the data type of the Data Attribute.
+If Poll Interval is 0, the command will be executed every time it is at the top of the command list.
+Length The number of values associated with this command.
+This is determined based upon the data type of the Data Attribute.
 For Schneider Electric devices, you cannot edit the Length field M340, Quantum, or Premium devices.
 For Generic Modbus devices, you can edit the Length field for both read and write commands.

-SWAP - If MB FUNC is WRITE, then this parameter defines if the data to be sent to the server is reordered before sending.
-If MB FUNC is READ, then this parameter defines if the data received from the server is reordered storing in the gateway's database.
+Swap For write commands, this parameter defines if the data to be sent to the server is reordered before sending.
+For read commands, this parameter defines if the data received from the server is reordered storing in the gateway's database.
 This parameter is helpful when dealing with floating-point or other multi-register values, as there is no standard method of storage of these data types in Modbus devices.
 This parameter can be set to reorder the four bytes of each two-register data group received.
 This can be in useful when passing data to other applications.
-The available options are:

-- No Swap (Default): No change is made in the byte ordering.
-Order: 1-2-3-4. - SWAP WORD: The words are swapped.
-Order: 3-4-1-2 - SWAP WORD AND BYTE: The words are swapped then the bytes in each word are swapped.
-Order: 4-3-2-1 - SWAP BYTES: The bytes in each word are swapped.
+The available options are: o No Swap (Default): No change in the byte ordering.
+Order: 1-2-3-4.
+Swap Word: The words are swapped.
+Order: 3-4-1-2.
+SWAP WORD AND BYTE: The words are swapped then the bytes in each word are swapped.
+Order: 4-3-2-1.
+SWAP BYTES: The bytes in each word are swapped.
 The words should be swapped only when using an even number of words.
-Order 2-1-4-3
+Order 2-1-4-3.

+3 When ready, click FILE > SAVE to save the command configuration.

-2.12.3 Viewing the Modbus Commands for a Device
+4.4.3 Viewing the Modbus Commands for a Device